Marsseo/Marsseo/README.md

 - 🦆 I’m an undergraduate Student @ PKU.

-- ⚙️ I’m currently Working in the ML Industry.
+- ⚙️ I’m currently Working in the ML, LLM Industry.

 - 🧐 I'm interested in LLMs with RAG and PEFT.